Brock Boeser Game Preview: Canucks vs. Kraken

-Brock Boeser will be among those on the ice Saturday when his Vancouver Canucks meet the Seattle Kraken at Rogers Arena.
-If you're thinking about a wager on Boeser against the Kraken, we have lots of info to help.
+Brock Boeser and the Vancouver Canucks will meet the Seattle Kraken at 10:00 PM ET on Friday, November 24, 2023.
+If you're thinking about a wager on Boeser against the Kraken, we have plenty of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.